NielOk/NielOk/README.md

 I'm interested in neurons 🧠, learning systems, and ML.
 I'm currently a member of the technical staff for a startup coming out of Google DeepMind building high performance ML infrastructure for inference.
 At Stanford, I figure out how biological neurons activate⚡️ at the Brains in Silicon Lab with Professor Boahen and Kyrus Mama.

-I conduct independent research generally in the areas of the impact of data distributions on the performance of ML models, quantum teleportation and simulated quantum computing, simulation and probabilistic analysis of natural selection, and learning systems that self-generate learning rules.
+I conduct independent research generally in the areas of the impact of data distributions on the performance of ML models, quantum teleportation and simulated quantum computing, and simulation and probabilistic analysis of natural selection.
 I'm working on making some of this open source.

 In the past, I've worked for startups on infrastructure for personalized healthcare, multimodal AI for product sales material generation, and automation of market research through the use of agentic digital twins.

-Current answering some of my burning questions with [Ok Research](https://github.com/NielOk/ok_research/tree/main)
+Current answering some of my burning questions about learning systems with Ok Research (stealth AI lab).

 If you want to chat, my email is nielok@stanford.edu
 <!--